 A great producer has more involvement in their video projects, however.
 Video productions are often unpredictable and require a steady hand guiding them in a smooth direction.
 Great producers have an omniscient presence on a project.
-Knowing not only who is doing what, but making sure that the director, camera operators, audio operator, grips and gaffers know what is expected of them.
-A great video producer is involved every step of the way.
+Not only do they know what every crew member is doing at all times, but they also remind the director, camera operators, audio operator, and gaffers what they expect from them.
+A great video producer is involved in every step of the way.

 Great Video Producers Meet Deadlines

 Deadlines are serious business in any profession.
 In corporate video production, they’re a crucial part of the project in which every subsequent process relies upon the previous one.
-Voiceovers can’t be done without scripts, just as edits can’t take place without footage.
-Making sure deadlines are met promptly falls on the producer’s shoulders.
-Even if scripts and edits aren’t the producer’s direct task, their communication with those whose it is remains a prominent factor in meeting those deadlines.
+Video producers can’t do voiceovers without a script, just as they can’t make edits without any footage.
+The producer must make sure that deadlines are met promptly. if scripts and edits aren’t the producer’s direct task, their communication with those whose it is remains a prominent factor in meeting those deadlines.
 A good video producer is the communicative link between the client and the production team.
 They have a handle of the production schedule and meet the dates expected of them.

 A great video producer has knowledge not only of the project, but of the individual tasks.
-For example, in post-production, they are constantly in touch with editors, aware of where they are at and what is expected of them.
+For example, in post-production, they are constantly in touch with editors, aware of where they are at and what they should be doing.
 All the while, the producer is cognizant of the deadline at hand.
 Good video producers meet deadlines.
-Great video producers work with and motivate their team to meet or exceed deadlines.
+Great video producers have great time management skills and motivate their team to meet or exceed deadlines.
 A good part of the producer’s game is defensive, so anticipating potential obstacles in order to meet deadlines is paramount to a great video producer’s job.

 Video Production: Anticipating the Unknown

 We can’t stress enough how important organization is in corporate video production.
 Working on tight schedules, with loads of equipment and shifting parts is part of being a producer.
 Staying organized is a major key to a successful video production.
 A good video producer stays organized.
 They make schedules, send emails, and generally ensure everything is in order from top down.
 Filling out forms, to location times, to parking and freight elevator information.
-An organized video producer maintains an organized crew, who are keenly aware of all the gear needed, shots required, and date, location, and call time of the shoot.
+An organized video producer maintains an organized crew, who know the gear needed, shots required, date, location, and call time of the shoot.

 When it comes to great video producers, anticipation is the trait that sets them apart.
 Anyone can adhere to basic schedule and make the specified call time.
 A great video producer’s intuitive instinct comes from experience.
 And doesn’t wait ‘til shoot day to get things in order, no matter their experience level.
 A great producer is always five steps ahead knowing that there will unexpected road blocks.
 If you’re not ahead of the game, you’re behind.